lawrennd/old_talks/_accelerate/includes/accelerate-programme.md

 * Convened workshops with over 80 researchers across the University on the development of data pipelines for science;

 * Delivered University courses to over 100 students in Advanced Data Science and Machine Learning and the Physical World.

+* Online training course in Python and Pandas accessed by over 380 researchers.
 }

 \notes{* Engagement: we hope that Accelerate will help build a community